IBM/aspera-cli/README.erb.md

 The general idea is to rely on :

 * existing `ascp` features for detection and transfer
-* take advantage of `aslmcli` configuration capabilities and server side knowledge
+* take advantage of <%=tool%> configuration capabilities and server side knowledge
 * the OS scheduler for reliability and continuous operation

 ### ascp features